 |Pregnancy Week (Select):|

-There's five really important things we want you to know, dads.
-We're not always great at expressing these things, amongst the sleepy haze, demand for our resources and time and sometimes we just don't know how to verbalise exactly what is bothering us.
-Yes we are emotional creatures, but with your understanding of these things, we can feel so much better about ourselves and our journey into motherhood.
+There's five really important things that we really want you to know, dads.
+We're not always great at expressing these things, amongst the sleepy haze, demand for our resources and time - and sometimes we just don't know how to verbalise it...

 What advice should a father give to his son about women and sex?
 In this brilliant article, Jonathon Aslay, father of two, gives us 9 gems of advice that I would dearly hope for my own son to hear.